simeononsecurity/simeononsecurity.ch/content/articles/mastering-risk-management-framework-cybersecurity/index.en.md

 - **Security Measures Deployment**: Tangible security measures are deployed to safeguard the system.
 This includes installing security software, activating security features, and integrating protective mechanisms.

 For example, if a selected control involves ensuring secure data transmission, this stage encompasses the configuration of encryption protocols such as **TLS** or **SSL**.
-Additionally, secure communication channels like **Virtual Private Networks (VPNs)** might be enabled to facilitate encrypted data exchange.
+Also, secure communication channels like **Virtual Private Networks (VPNs)** might be enabled to facilitate encrypted data exchange.

 Through diligent implementation, organizations translate theoretical security controls into practical safeguards that fortify their information systems against potential threats.